OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On Sensemaking.md

 # On Sensemaking
  (draft)
 *That elusive thing.*

 One of humans' biggest quests has been to understand the world around us.
-To be frank, we're not all that good at it yet.
+I'm not sure we're all that good at it yet.
 ## Visions and inspirations
 Sensemaking has many relatives, including: